vadviktor/bullettrain-go-core/README.md

 Be sure to benchmark your code to make sure you are not introducing a feature that will make the prompt sluggish all of a sudden.

+## FAQ

+### Q: Why don't we use `BULLETTRAIN_CARS` to disable the unwanted cars?

+**A:** As Go is statically linked and every car you need, needs to be compiled into the single executable, setting a single env var won't change the size of it, though will change the speed of execution somewhat.
+The main reason is that people like to see a variable doing a single job and doing it well.
+Therefore you are capable of not loading the cars by the `BULLETTRAIN_CARS` variable, but the `_SHOW` suffixed ones are really tasked doing just that.

+### Q: If Go will officialy support a stable plugin system, will you?

+**A:** Not likely as it will introduce dangling externals and probably performance penalty.

 ## Credits